zzzprojects/docs/entityframeworkcore.com/pages/articles/fixedbuffer/fixedbuffer-ef-core-data-access-easy.md

 }
 ```

 Although the tables require IDs for the relationships, and the query is not run until `SaveChanges()` is called, the Entity Framework Core is capable of storing the relationships and assigning the corresponding IDs.
-This way, we avoid having to make a query to obtain the teacher's ID, before adding it to a course, or the id of a course before adding it to a student.
+This way, we avoid having to make a query to obtain the teacher's ID, before adding it to a course, or the ID of a course before adding it to a student.
 That is a great advantage, since it avoids the need for a function or two queries to the database.
-On the other hand, when we execute the call to `SaveChanges()`, Entity Framework Core fills the ids data with the values ​​that have been assigned in the database.
+On the other hand, when we execute the call to `SaveChanges()`, Entity Framework Core fills the IDs data with the values ​​that have been assigned in the database.

 ### Reading data

 Now, we are going to read data taking advantage of the navigation properties.
 With it, we are going to get a teacher.
-With the teacher, we will get all his students without having to execute several queries or a long `inner join`.
+With the teacher, we will get all his students without having to execute several queries or a long `INNER JOIN`.
 For that, we execute the following code:

 ```csharp
 using (PostDbContext context = new PostDbContext())